 Step 1: Backup Everything

-Before you do anything, make a full backup of your site (files + database).
+Before you do anything, make a full backup of your site (files + database) to protect against the WordPress Pharma Hack and ensure secure browsing.

 Step 2: Switch to Maintenance Mode